traefik/mesh/docs/content/migration/helm-chart.md

 Prior to version `v2.1`, when the Metrics chart is deployed, Prometheus and Grafana services are exposed by default through a `NodePort`.
 For security reasons, those services are not exposed by default anymore.
 To expose them you should use the new `prometheus.service` and `grafana.service` options, more details in the corresponding [values.yaml](https://github.com/containous/maesh/blob/e59b861ac91261b950663410a6223a02fc7e2290/helm/chart/maesh/charts/metrics/values.yaml).

+## v2.1 to v3.0

+### Image version

+Since version `v1.4`, Maesh uses plain [Traefik](https://github.com/containous/traefik/) Docker image for mesh proxies.
+Therefore, to change the image version used for the controller, or the mesh proxies you should use the `controller.image` and `mesh.image` options.